 His discriptions of the sunbirds nests are so thorough

 "an oblong pouch of soft grasses, rubbish and cobwebs, draped with pieces of bark, woody refuse and caterpillars' droppings, wit a projecting portico abouve lateral entrance hole.
-Suspended from the ti of a brnch of a bush or creeper at moderate heights, ofern adjacent to an occupied bunglow"
+Suspended from the ti of a brnch of a bush or creeper at moderate heights, ofern adjacent to an occupied bunglow"leaving me in no doubt whatsoever.

 Years ago i used to see Salim Ali walking briskly along the seafront at Carter Road,Bandra.
 I had heard that he was very interesting to speak to.
 I never got the chance to listen to or walk with him but my experiences with his book 'The Book of Indian Birds' where he shares his rich experiences in such a beautiful manner makes me belive that he is still here guiding us birders.